Accessibility for Ontarians With Disabilities Act, 2005

 Information and communications

-Goldblatt Partners will provide any person with a copy of the documents required under the Customer Service Standard, Ontario Regulation 429/07 upon request (see below for our contact information).
+Goldblatt Partners will provide any person with a copy of our accessibility policies upon request (see below for our contact information).

 Goldblatt Partners is committed to meeting the communications needs of people with disabilities, including with respect to the Firm’s feedback process.
 We have taken the following steps to ensure existing feedback process is accessible: